How Kristin was the victim of MTV’s Laguna Beach and who the real villain is

 “Kristin’s a really good girl to hook up with and have fun with.
 That’s what I’m saying I love, like, we can just have like, so much fun.
 But coming down to the boyfriend and girlfriend stuff, it’s like… Lauren would be a better girl.”

 From this description, it’s pretty easy to deduce that Kristin’s willingness to have fun and hook up is what he likes about her.
-And while that probably isn’t the basis for a stable relationship, this would be perfectly fine and dandy if he didn’t immediately switch positions when he was not the one receiving this attention from her.
+And while that probably isn’t the foundation for a stable relationship, this would be perfectly within his right if he didn’t immediately switch positions when he was not the one receiving this attention from her.
 If this quality is a plus, you can’t suddenly brand it a negative when it no longer benefits you.
 Which leads me to the infamous Cabo trip…

 When the crew head to Cabo, Stephen and Kristin are firmly “off.”
 When Kristin’s asked about the possibility of a Lauren/ Stephen hookup and whether she’d be upset by it, she says, “Well, yeah, but at the same time, it’s Cabo,” and all bets are basically off the table.